scanoss/integration-sonarqube/README.md

 - Install SCANOSS Sonarqube Plugin (See [Plugin's repository](https://github.com/scanoss/scanoss-sonar-example-plugin/) for further information)

+- Configure project in Sonarqube.
+Additionally to project creation, you will need:
+  - CI Access Token: Generate a new Token at Project Setup
+  - Quality Gate configured: Create a new Quality Gate or add a condition to an existing one.
+An example condition is
+    - Metric: "Copyleft License Count"
+    - Operator: "is grater than"
+    - Value: 0

 ### Project Setup Instructions:

-1. Add the required project variables and secrets:
+1. Add the required project variables and secrets to the GitHub repository's settings.

 - SONAR HOST URL (Variable): `SONAR_HOST_URL` pointing to your sonar instance.
 Example: https://sonar.yourcompany.com
 - SONAR TOKEN (Secret): `SONAR_TOKEN` secret corresponding to your Sonar's project Analysis Method (Other CI).